What's the base price?

 The base price is the core starting point of a grid strategy.
 Below is a detailed explanation with examples.

-The base price is the initial reference price for grid strategy calculations.
-The system uses this price as a starting point, combined with the trigger conditions you set, to calculate grids above and below the base price.
-It then monitors the stock's market price in real time to detect whether it touches any grid.
-Once the market price triggers a grid (either upward or downward), the trigger price becomes the new base price, and new grids are recalculated based on the updated trigger conditions.
+The base price is the initial reference price for the grid strategy.
+The system uses the base price as the starting point, combined with the trigger conditions set by the user, to calculate the grid levels above and below the base price, and monitors in real time whether the market price reaches any grid level.
+When the market price moves up or down and hits a set grid level, that grid boundary becomes the new base price, while the upper and lower boundaries of the original grid shift accordingly to form the new grid range — and the cycle continues from there.

 Example—grid trading with a base price of USD 172: